The story of a fisherman and businessman

 - How can I align my values with my spending today?

-- What do I need to do to balance the pursuit of my future goals with living my life fully in the present?
+- What do I need to do to balance the pursuit of my future goals in life with living fully in the present?

 Take the time to answer these questions for yourself, so you can start being more intentional about aligning your actions with your values.
 It will be time well spent!